lennonshikhman/TransparNet/readme.md

-# TransparNet
+# ViNCE (Visual Interpretability for Neural Classifier Explainability)

-**TransparNet** is a neural network distillation and interpretability pipeline that compresses a deep CNN into a lightweight, interpretable decision tree, while retaining high accuracy and producing rich visual explanations of model behavior.
+**ViNCE** is a neural network distillation and interpretability pipeline that compresses a deep CNN into a lightweight, interpretable decision tree, while retaining high accuracy and producing rich visual explanations of model behavior.

 ---